5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 I tried all the free trials for the Brother software and didn’t find them as easy to use as Hatch or Embrilliance.
 The auto-digitizing also wasn’t as great.

 I am a HUGE Brother fan and currently own five Brother machines (three embroidery machines, one sewing machine, one serger, and one coverstitch).
-However, I just couldn’t appreciate their digitizing software as much as I did others.

-However, I know many people who own and love this software, so it might be the best fit for you!
+But, I know many people who own and love this software, so it might be the best fit for you!
 Also, many dealers offer classes, which is a big plus for new users.

-Lastly, it works well with all Brother embroidery machines with wireless design transfer.
-The Brother Luminaire XP3, for instance, has added capabilities that help PE Design 11 and the machine work more in sync together.
+Lastly, it works well with Brother embroidery machines with wireless design transfer.

 Husqvarna Viking and Pfaff Embroidery Software